Home 5 Good Practice Toolkit 5 Overview 5 Quality Principles and Commitments

 2. We have a shared understanding of respective contributions, expectations, responsibilities and accountabilities of all parties.

-3. We invest in the effectiveness of our collaborations and partnerships.
+3. We invest in the sustainability and effectiveness of our collaborations and partnerships.

 Development and humanitarian organisations communicate truthfully and ethically.